They also know which words work against them… and which moments call for no words at all.

 Let me explain…

 Connection begins when you communicate empathy.
-Every effective sales dialogue acknowledges the challenges your prospect faces and appreciate the position they are in.
+Every effective sales dialogue acknowledges the challenges your prospect faces.

 To this end, choose empathetic words like “understand” and “appreciate” into your conversation can build a strong foundation for your sales effort.